You are viewing a condensed mobile version of this NASPA webpage.

 Cooperate with club or tournament officials and staff at all times.
 Deliberate noncooperation with tournament officials will not be tolerated.

 Conduct yourself in a sportsmanlike manner and give due regard to the authority of officials and the rights of your opponents and other players.
 Unsportsmanlike conduct will not be tolerated.
-Unsportsmanlike conduct is defined as any misconduct by a player that is not specifically defined in other sections of this code, but is clearly abusive, negative, or detrimental to the success of the club, tournament, NASPA, or organized SCRABBLE in general.
+Unsportsmanlike conduct is defined as any misconduct by a player that is not specifically defined in other sections of this code, but is clearly abusive, negative, or detrimental to the success of the club, tournament, or NASPA in general.

 Do not at any time physically abuse any official, opponent, or other person within the precincts of the club or tournament site.